kevinfarrugia/react-recipes/README.md

 #### Passing props to children

 A component that receives `children` it knows little about may want to share information with them nonetheless.
-The React API affords a few methods:
+The React API affords a few related methods:

 - [**Extending children with `React.Children` and `React.cloneElement`**](./recipes/extending-children.md)
 - [**Higher-Order Components**](./recipes/hoc.md)